Color Theory in Web Design

 Phenom

-Our design for Phenom’s website effectively uses vibrant shades of blue to create a trustworthy and dependable brand image.
+Our design for Phenom’s website effectively uses vibrant shades of blue to convey a trustworthy, dependable brand image.
 The coolness of blue provides a relaxing feel for users, making the site both inviting and professional.

 By increasing the saturation, the design ensures the blue appears lively and dynamic, avoiding a pale or sad tone.
 This strategic use of blue demonstrates how color can enhance user experience and reinforce brand perception, making the website both aesthetically pleasing and emotionally engaging.